Vermont ranks 43rd in government integrity laws

 Current laws address criminal activity, but not ethics and professional conduct in each branch – and at each level – of state government.
 That’s why Vermont ranks 43rd in government integrity laws according to the Better Government Association.
 And, as a practical matter, there is no process to which everyday Vermonters can turn if a government officials’ behavior is ethically questionable.
 We can do better.

-Last legislative session, Campaign for Vermont was successful in pushing the House of Representatives to modify the rules and strengthen the standards for ethical behavior.
+In 2017, Campaign for Vermont was successful in pushing the House of Representatives to modify their rules and strengthen the standards for ethical behavior.
 Among other changes, lawmakers are now required to disclosed a comprehensive list of who compensates them.
-There will also be an independent ethics committee charged with overseeing legislator behavior.
-This is a major step forward, but there is more work to be done.
+There is now an independent Ethics Committee charged with overseeing legislator behavior.
+This was a major step forward, but there is more work to be done.

 State Employees Deserve Clear Whistleblower Protections

 Press Statement (released 1/20/14)